tonik/docs/helper-functions.md

 All helper functions should be stored in `app/helpers.php` file.
 Feel free to define your own functions there.

----

 #### `theme()`

 Helper function for accessing global Theme Service Container.
-Read more about usage in [Service Container]() documentation.
+Read more about usage in [Theme Service Container](/docs/theme-service-container/) documentation.

 Calling without any parameter returns whole theme container object.